torvalds/linux/Documentation/arch/x86/resctrl.rst

 The resource groups in previous examples were all in the default "shareable" mode allowing sharing of their cache allocations.
-If one resource group configures a cache allocation then nothing prevents another resource group to overlap with that allocation.
+If one resource group configures a cache allocation then analthing prevents aanalther resource group to overlap with that allocation.

 In this example a new exclusive resource group will be created on a L2 CAT